jurriaan/ruby-dacpclient/README.md

 A DACP (iTunes Remote protocol) client written in the wonderful Ruby language.
 You can use this for controlling iTunes.
 It uses the same protocol as the iTunes remote iOS app.

+You can control iTunes by connecting and entering a pin, or with Home Sharing.
+DACPClient supports both methods.

 Look at the [bin/dacpclient](https://github.com/jurriaan/ruby-dacpclient/blob/master/bin/dacpclient) file for an example client.

 ## Installation